jeka-dev/jeka/docs/reference-guide/execution-engine-kbeans.md

 ### Let KBeans cooperate

-Generally _KBeans_ interact with each other inside their `init` method.
-They access each other using `getRuntime().getBean(MyBean.class)` as shown in [this example](#simple-example).
+Generally _KBeans_ interact with each other by declaring KbBeans using `JkBean#getBean(MyBean.class)` method as shown in [this example](#simple-example).

-When a _KBean_ depends on another one, it's good to declare it as an instance property of the first bean as this dependency will be mentioned in the auto-generated documentation.
+When a _KBean_ depends on another one, it's good to declare it as an instance property of the first bean as this dependency will be mentioned in the auto-generated documentation and showed explicitly in IDE tool.

 ### KBeans in Multi-Projects

-In multi-project build, it's quite common that a _KBean_ accesses to a _KBean_ instance coming from another project.
+In multi-project, it's quite common that a _KBean_ accesses to a _KBean_ instance coming from another project.
 You can achieve it in a statically typed way.

 * In _master_ _KBean_, declare a field of type `JkBean` (e.g. ´JkBean importedBuild;`).
 It doesn't have to be public.